|

 it on modern lenses and you'll be disappointed.
 The 'red dot' was necessary

-as IR 'light,' being at a longer wavelength, focussed beyond the focal-plane
+as IR 'light,' being at a longer wavelength, focused beyond the focal-plane

 of the camera and the lens required a 'tweak' to bring the scene back